LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Analysis

 \subsection{Impact of Surrogate Models}

 Figure~\ref{fig:ablation} quantifies the effect of surrogate model–based property prediction on \AlgName's performance.
-All experiments were run for 250 iterations with task constraints relaxed to encourage exploration, similar to the Section~\ref{sec:domain}.
+All experiments were run for 250 iterations with task constraints relaxed to encourage exploration, similar to Section~\ref{sec:domain}.
 To isolate the contribution of ML-based surrogates, we removed surrogate ML models like CGCNN and ALIGNN, and restricted the workflow to using only the Materials Project database for property annotations.
 Furthermore, we experimented with fewer iterations while relaxing task constraints for the wide-bandgap semiconductors dataset.
-Even in this setting, both hit rate and stability collapse to near-zero ($< 5$\%), as the evolutionary process cannot assign meaningful rewards without surrogate models to candidates for missing property annotations in the Materials Project API.
+Even in this setting, both hit-rate and stability collapse to near-zero ($< 5$\%), as the evolutionary process cannot assign meaningful rewards without surrogate models to candidates for missing property annotations in the Materials Project API.
 The search then drifts toward trivial or repeated compounds instead of progressing toward novel solutions.
-By contrast, reintroducing surrogate predictors yields more than a sixfold improvement, raising hit rate and stability into the 25–30\% range.
-The surrogate estimates for out-of-distribution candidates supply the evaluation signals needed to sustain exploration beyond the sparse coverage of existing datasets.
-These results demonstrate that surrogate models are indispensable for furnishing informative fitness signals under sparse supervision, preventing collapse, and enabling effective discovery in incomplete material spaces.
+By contrast, reintroducing surrogate predictors produces more than a sixfold improvement, increasing hit-rate and stability into the 25–30\% range.
+The surrogate estimates for the out-of-distribution candidates provide the evaluation signals needed to sustain exploration beyond the sparse coverage of existing datasets.
+These results demonstrate that surrogate models are indispensable for providing informative fitness signals under sparse supervision, preventing collapse, and enabling effective discovery.